 archive data linked to an individual visitor or employee;

 anonymize and delete data linked to an individual visitor or employee;

 anonymize 'visits' linked to an individual visitor based on a date range search (we will implement the automation of this task in the future);

-change the way visitors sign into the iPad application, so as to mitigate data leaks and unauthorised information access.
+change the way visitors sign into the iPad or tablet application so as to mitigate data leaks and unauthorised information access.

 We’ve communicated our sub-processor list

-We’ve reviewed all our vendors, finding out about their GDPR plans and arranged similar GDPR-ready data processing agreements with them.
+We’ve reviewed all our vendors, finding out about their GDPR plans and arranging similar GDPR-ready data processing agreements with them.